Newcastle Council Members

 Burford’s work continues to emphasize compassion, shared responsibility, and policies that uplift all residents.
 She remains a dedicated advocate for a Newcastle that celebrates its full diversity.

-Ariana Sherlock ️🌈
+Ariana Sherlock (Mayor) ️🌈

 Tom Griffin